blu-base/salt-plugin/README.md

 This plugin forwards the specified command to the `cmd.run` execution module via the Salt API.
 It uses the `local` client of salt's `netapi`.

+Node names in Rundeck must match the respective minion id in salt.

 Plugin Configuration:
 * `Run As` sets the user in who's context the comand is run
 * `Additional Arguments` can be used to set further keyword arguments for